pdelgado248/LSFM-processing-scripts/README.md

 # LSFM-processing
 Scripts for processing Healthy and pathological kidney Light Sheet Fluorescence Microscopy (LSFM) images.
-Pathological kidneys affected by Autosomal Dominant Polycistic Kidney Disease (ADPKD).
+Pathological kidneys were affected by Autosomal Dominant Polycistic Kidney Disease (ADPKD).

-Segmentation folder:
+Each folder within this repository contains a different README.md file to explain its contents and allow users to navigate through it in a clearer way.
+There are two main folders:

+>Segmentation

-Script to segment and process several regions of the kidney.
+It contains codes to segment several regions of the kidney, including:

+- Full kidney
+- Inner region and cortex
+- Inner cavities
+- Glomeruli
+- Cysts

+and obtain several measurements from each of them, producing in the end statistical results and plots.

+inside this folder you can find two subfolders.
+"Data processing", that contains pathways for segmentation of full kidney, inner regions, cortex and inner cavities, together with analyses of all segmentations.
+The "Networks" folder, on the other hand, features scripts to apply deep learning methods to segment glomeruli and cysts.

-Texture analysis folder:
+>Texture analysis

-Script to extract texture features from 3D patches of the images and, using them, train a classifier of pathological and healthy patches.
+This folder focuses on texture analysis of 3D patches, cropped from the full LSFM images.
+Several texture features are extracted from each of these patches, and are then used to train a classifier of pathological and healthy samples.
+After this, an analysis of importance of each of the features considered is conducted.

-Each subfolder includes the corresponding "requirements.txt" file to specify the necessary packages.
+Each subfolder in this repository includes as well the corresponding "requirements.txt" file to specify the necessary packages needed to be installed to run the code.